dylanvu/aichecareers/README.md

 * Kick the bot out of the server

 ## All Commands
+* `!internships` - Subscribe the channel to internship job alerts
-* `!subscribe` - Subscribe the channel to job alerts
+* `!entrylevel` - Subscribe the channel to entry level job alerts
 * `!unsubscribe` - Unsubscribe from the job alerts
 * `!money` - Get all the current listings from the start of the week
 * `!help` - List of commands